Microscope image of degraded polypropylene mesh fiber showing crack propagation from forensic failure analysis

 KIS: Keep It Simple for Juries

 If an expert report can only be understood by a PhD, the expert work is wasted.
 We use simple demonstrations and analogies so laypersons understand.
-Many trials have been won simply because one side did a better job helping the jury understand.
-After reading one of our expert reports, an Attorney commented "this is the first expert report that I have ever read that I can actually understand".
+Many trials turn on which side did a better job of helping the jury understand the science.

 Medical Device Specialties